tcltk/tcllib/embedded/md/tcllib/files/modules/md5crypt/md5crypt.md

 to see if it begins with the encryption scheme magic string \(either "$1$" for MD5\-crypt or "$apr1$" for Apache crypt\)\.
 If so, this is removed\.
 The remaining characters up to the next $ and up to a maximum of 8 characters are then used as the salt\.
-The salt text should probably be restricted the set of ASCII alphanumeric characters plus "\./" \(dot and forward\-slash\) \- this is to preserve maximum compatability with the unix password file format\.
+The salt text should probably be restricted to the set of ASCII alphanumeric characters plus "\./" \(dot and forward\-slash\) \- this is to preserve maximum compatibility with the unix password file format\.

 If a password is being generated rather than checked from a password file then the __salt__ command may be used to generate a random salt\.